 Hillsboro Ski Accident Lawyers

 Oregon offers some of the most diverse skiing experiences in the U.S. with many ski resorts offering scenic mountain views and a variety of skiing options for locals and visitors alike.
 Skiing can be a fun and thrilling sporting activity, but it also carries a great risk of injury.
 Both experienced and novice skiers can be involved in accidents resulting from poor trail conditions, reckless behavior, improper technique or defective ski equipment.
-If you have been injured in a skiing accident caused by another party's negligence, you may be able to take legal action.
+If you have been injured in a skiing accident caused by another party’s negligence, you may be able to take legal action.
 Oregon law surrounding ski accidents is complex and difficult to understand.
 This is why you could greatly benefit from the skills and resources of a Hillsboro ski accident lawyer at Rizk Law.
 We have experience representing skiing accident victims and will fight to provide you the legal representation that you and your family deserve.
-Founder and senior lawyer Richard Rizk is an active board member of the Cascade Ski Club, one of America’s oldest ski clubs, and also helps coach downhill ski racing for Oregon Special Olympics.
+Founder and senior lawyer Richard Rizk is the volunteer general counsel for the Cascade Ski Club, one of America’s oldest ski clubs, and also helps coach downhill ski racing for Oregon Special Olympics.

 Contact us today for a risk-free, no obligation consultation to review your case and determine the options available to you.
 All of our services are provided on a contingency fee basis.
 There are no upfront fees or costs involved.
 You do not pay us anything unless we recover adequate compensation for your case.